react-boilerplate/react-boilerplate/docs/general/introduction.md

 - [ ] Understand the three principles of Redux
 - [ ] Implement Redux in a small React app of yours

 The Redux `store` is the heart of your application.
-Check out [`configureStore.js`](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/configureStore.js) to see how we have configured the store.
+Check out [`configureStore.js`](../../app/configureStore.js) to see how we have configured the store.

-The store is created with the `createStore()` factory, which accepts three parameters.
+The store is created with Redux Toolkit's `configureStore()` factory, which accepts an object with four keys.

-1.  **Root reducer:** A master reducer combining all your reducers.
+1.  **`reducer`:** A master reducer combining all your reducers.
-2.  **Initial state:** The initial state of your app as determined by your reducers.
+2.  **`preloadedState`:** The initial state of your app as determined by your reducers.
-3.  **Middleware/enhancers:** Middlewares are third party libraries which intercept each redux action dispatched to the redux store and then... do stuff.
-For example, if you install the [`redux-logger`](https://github.com/evgenyrodionov/redux-logger) middleware, it will listen to all the actions being dispatched to the store and print previous and next state in the browser console.
+3.  **`middleware`:** Middlewares are third party libraries which intercept each redux action dispatched to the redux store and then... do stuff.
+For example, if you install the [`redux-logger`](https://github.com/LogRocket/redux-logger) middleware, it will listen to all the actions being dispatched to the store and print previous and next state in the browser console.
 It's helpful to track what happens in your app.

 In our application we are using two such middleware.

 1.  **Router middleware:** Keeps your routes in sync with the redux `store`.
-2.  **Redux saga:** Used for managing _side-effects_ such as dispatching actions asynchronously or accessing browser data.
+2.  **Saga middleware:** Used for managing _side-effects_ such as dispatching actions asynchronously or accessing browser data.
+More on that later.

 ### Reselect

-Reselect is a library used for slicing your redux state and providing only the relevant sub-tree to a react component.
+Reselect is a library used for slicing your redux state and providing only the relevant sub-tree to a React component.
 It has three key features:

 1. Computational power
 2. Memoization
 3. Composability

 Imagine an application that shows a list of users.
-Its redux state tree stores an array of usernames with signatures:
+Its Redux state tree stores an array of usernames with signatures:

 `{ id: number, username: string, gender: string, age: number }`.

 Let's see how the three features of reselect help.

-- **Computation:** While performing a search operation, reselect will filter the original array and return only matching usernames.
-Redux state does not have to store a separate array of filtered usernames.
+- **Computation:** While performing a search operation, Reselect will filter the original array and return only matching usernames.
+The Redux state does not have to store a separate array of filtered usernames.
 - **Memoization:** A selector will not compute a new result unless one of its arguments change.
-That means, if you are repeating the same search once again, reselect will not filter the array over and over.
+That means, if you are repeating the same search once again, Reselect will not filter the array over and over.
 It will just return the previously computed, and subsequently cached, result.
 Reselect compares the old and the new arguments and then decides whether to compute again or return the cached result.
 - **Composability:** You can combine multiple selectors.
 For example, one selector can filter usernames according to a search key and another selector can filter the already filtered array according to gender.
 One more selector can further filter according to age.
-You combine these selectors by using `createSelector()`
+You combine these selectors by using `createSelector()`.

 ### Redux Saga

-If your application is going to interact with some back-end application for data, we recommend using redux saga for side effect management.
+If your application is going to interact with some back end application for data, we recommend using Redux Saga for side effect management.
 Too much jargon?
 Let's simplify.

-Imagine that your application is fetching data in json format from a back-end.
-For every API call, ideally you should define at least three kinds of [action creators](http://redux.js.org/docs/basics/Actions.html):
+Imagine that your application is fetching data in JSON format from a back end.
+For every API call, ideally you should define at least three kinds of actions:

 1.  `API_REQUEST`: Upon dispatching this, your application should show a spinner to let the user know that something's happening.
 2.  `API_SUCCESS`: Upon dispatching this, your application should show the data to the user.